child in crib

 cribs

-Voluntary standards set by the ASTM and the Juvenile Products Manufacturers Assn. require that the openings between slats be no greater than 2⅜ inches, so that babies' heads can't be caught.
-The cornerposts also may not rise more than 1/16 inch above the side unless they rise at least 16 inches; a baby could hang by catching clothing on protruding posts.
+Regulations set by the Consumer Products Safety Commission in 2011 require that the openings between slats be no greater than 2⅜ inches, so that babies' heads can’t be caught.
+The cornerposts also may not rise more than 1/16 inch above the side unless they rise at least 16 inches.
+Babies have been hanged by catching clothing on protruding posts.

 Safety standards for cribs assume a child less than 35 inches high, and under the age of 2.
 If cribs are used for taller or older babies, the babies run the risk of falling out.